AtomMaterialUI/material-theme-docs/docs/development/external-themes.md

 The best way to illustrate it is by doing a tutorial.

-First of all, you will need the Plugin DevKit.
+First, you will need the Plugin DevKit.
 Please refer to the [Getting Started section](/docs/development/installation#getting-started) to download the necessary dependencies.

 Next, go to _File > New Project_ and select _IntelliJ Plugin_